Experienced, Aggressive Orange County Head Injury Attorney

 Anoxic Brain Injury: This head injury results when the brain is deprived of oxygen.
 It does not take long for such an injury to leave a lasting mark.
 Only a few minutes of oxygen deprivation can cause permanent damage to vital brain functions.
 Some causes include electric shock, drowning, suffocation, heart attacks, or exposure to carbon monoxide.

-Hypoxic Brain Injury: Hypoxic brian injuries are similar to Anoxic brain injuries but only involve temporary or reduced flow of oxygen to the brain.
+Hypoxic Brain Injury: Hypoxic brain injuries are similar to Anoxic brain injuries but only involve the temporary or reduced flow of oxygen to the brain.
 These injuries likewise occur during drowning, suffocation, heart attack, or birthing accident.
-The effects are also similar: memory loss, fatigue, vertigo, diminished cognitive function, reduced motor skills and coordination, and problems with speaking.
+The effects are also similar: memory loss, fatigue, vertigo, diminished cognitive function, reduced motor skills, and coordination, and problems with speaking.
 Victims of hypoxic brain injuries can recover incredibly well if they have the right healthcare strategy in place.
-However, if left untreated, hypoxic brain injuries can lead to permanent damage similar to anoxic brian injuries.
+However, if left untreated, hypoxic brain injuries can lead to permanent damage similar to anoxic brain injuries.

 Diffuse Axonal Injury: Brain cells are connected together by a nerve fiber called axons.
 A diffuse axonal injury (DAI) occurs when these axons are torn or separated.
 These injuries often occur during the most violent injuries such as a severe car accident or sporting collision where the head is shaken aggressively.
 Brain functionality, cognitive ability, and motor skills are all diminished as a result of a DAI.

 No matter what type of head injury you believe you have experienced, it is important to explore your legal and healthcare options.
-Ignoring your brain injury can result in permanent and severe damage, but speaking with a healthcare provider and personal injury attorney can help you get the compensation and treatment you deserve.
+Ignoring your brain injury can result in permanent and severe damage, but speaking with a healthcare provider and Orange County head injury attorney can help you get the compensation and treatment you deserve.

-What compensation can you get from a head injury?
+What compensation can you get for a head injury?